-- j) Persons engaged in church and activities within religious places of worship, including preschools, social halls and chapels within church facilities, which may implement their own protections. - In addition to the specific requirements listed above, businesses shall operate in a manner consistent with the most recent CDC guidelines and any applicable state regulations and the South Dakota Governor's Executive Orders.
-CDC guidelines continue to recommend use of face coverings where social distancing cannot be maintained. - 5.
+- j) Persons engaged in church and activities within religious places of worship, including preschools, social halls and chapels within church facilities, which may implement their own protections. - 4.
+In addition to the specific requirements listed above, businesses shall operate in a manner consistent with CDC guidelines and any applicable state regulations and the South Dakota Governor's Executive Orders. - 5.
 The City encourages all members of the public within the City of Brookings to continue to follow the CDC guidelines and recommended hygiene practices, including, but not limited to, engaging in social distancing, and wearing masks when outside their homes wherever possible. - 6.
 Businesses can request administrative exceptions from the City that allow them to modify the strict compliance with these requirements so long as their proposal contains alternative means to implement social distancing or hygiene requirements.
 The City will not approve exceptions which completely exempt a business from implementing social distancing, or from following this ordinance or the CDC guidelines. - 7.
 Any person, business entity, owner, or supervising manager of any business that is not in compliance with these regulations, or an approved alternative plan pursuant to Section 6. above, shall be in violation of this Ordinance. - 8.
 Pursuant to this ordinance, the City Council may by resolution modify the mandatory closures and enact revised restrictions, including restrictions of public gatherings and public movements it deems necessary to address the current public health emergency.
 Any revised measures and restrictions which are adopted by resolution shall be for a specific duration and shall be periodically reviewed to ensure the continued necessity of such restrictions or closures. - 9.
 The restrictions set forth herein do not apply to the following entities which have their own specific COVID-19 restrictions: - a.
 Health care facilities, residential care facilities, congregate care facilities, and correctional facilities. - b.
 Crisis shelters, homeless shelters, and other similar institutions. - c.
 Any emergency facilities necessary for the response to the current public health emergency or any other community emergency or disaster. - d.
 Official meetings of the city, schools, county or state.